ddev/ddev/docs/content/users/usage/managing-projects.md

 For **Craft CMS** DDEV settings are added to the `.env` file.

-For **Django 4** DDEV settings are placed in `.ddev/settings/settings.django4.py` and a stanza is added to your `settings.py` that is only invoked in DDEV context.

 For **Drupal** and **Backdrop**, DDEV settings are written to a DDEV-managed file, `settings.ddev.php`.
 The `ddev config` command will ensure these settings are included in your `settings.php` through the following steps:

 - Write DDEV settings to `settings.ddev.php`.